gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 27-season-calculations
+## Current Branch: 28-supplies

-* TDD for SeasonCalculator and QuarterlySeasonCalculator
+* TDD for SupplyService
-* Cucumber tests for SeasonCalculator and QuarterlySeasonCalculator
+* Cucumber integration tests for SupplyController